Behavioral Health Depression Prevention Screening Programs

 Clinical depression is recognized as one of the major health concerns facing our nation.
-For this reason, WHA and Magellan (HAI-CA) have joined efforts to develop Depression Prevention Programs for WHA members.
-The programs are compliant with the National Committee for Quality Assurance (NCQA) standards and focus on enhancing the delivery of preventive health through depression screening after:
+For this reason, WHA and Magellan/HAI-CA have developed Depression Prevention Programs for WHA members at risk for depression.
+The programs are compliant with the National Committee for Quality Assurance (NCQA) standards and focus on enhancing the delivery of preventive health through depression screening.

-- A medical event such as a heart attack, cancer or stroke
+- Depression Screening after Medical Admission: Screens for depression in members recently hospitalized for a medical event, such as a heart attack, cancer or stroke

 Overall Goal: The overall goal of the prevention programs is the early identification of those who are or may be at-risk for depression; to decrease the level of depression and the length of the illness through early treatment and education about depression.

 Program Services: The Prevention Programs provide outreach services conducted by a licensed behavioral health care manager (CM).
 Some of the program services include:

 - Telephonic outreach to all eligible members

 - An initial assessment by the CM to learn your current needs

 - Information as to when behavioral health services should be sought